trudi-group/ipfs-metric-exporter/README.md

 This gives us compatibility with slightly older systems (e.g. Ubuntu LTS releases), at no loss of functionality.

 The [Dockerfile](./Dockerfile) implements kubo with the bundled plugin.

-Running the command `make gen-out` will build the image and export the binaries for IPFS and the plugin to `./out`.
+Running `make gen-out` will build the image and extract the binaries for kubo and the plugin to `./out`.

+You can run the binary and matching plugin locally, or via the modified kubo container.
+See [the configuration for our monitoring setup](./docker-compose/001_configure_ipfs.sh) for configuration and installation instructions.

 ### Manually